EQ: Do you consider an aerobic-treatment system a good option for a waterfront vacation home? We are looking at upgrading a 40-year-old septic system.

 There are many types of ATUs on the market, but all have in common a blower that forces air into an aeration chamber to support aerobic bacteria that break down the effluent.
 Conventional septic systems rely primarily on anaerobic bacteria, which is a less efficient process.

 Pre-packaged systems have up to four chambers for collecting, aerating, clarifying, and pumping the effluent.
 The first chamber is a smaller version of a conventional septic tank where solids are allowed to settle out, and the second “treatment” chamber is used to pump air into the effluent.
 Some systems add a clarification tank and pumping chamber.
 Chlorination may be added for systems that discharge to the surface.

-A power failure of 24 hours or less usually isn’t a problem for aerobic systems, but longer outages can harm the bacteria and you would need to gradually restart the system, perhaps with a service call from your service provider.
+A power failure of 24 hours or less usually isn’t a problem for aerobic systems, but longer outages can harm the bacteria that break down the effluent.
+In that case, you would need to gradually restart the system, perhaps with a visit from your service provider.

 A longer outage, however, is going to cause serious problems with any type of pumped septic system.
 Both conventional and alternative systems are generally designed to store a one-day load of effluent.
 With a power outage, sewage will start to back up into the home, first on the lower levels of the home.

 Experts recommend reducing your water usage as much as possible during an outage.
 If your well pump is not working either, you may not have much water to dispose of anyway.
 When the power comes back on, you should ask your service provider about restarting your system.
 A pump on a timer will generally restore itself over time, while an “on demand” pump may require you to run it for short intervals of 2-5 minutes every 4-6 hours until the pump turns off on its own during the run time.